 Time of residence is 5, meaning that on average a guest stays for 5

 An aquifer has a volume of 1 billion gallons, with 1,000,000 (1

-million) gallons added each year
+million) gallons added each year by precipitation.

-Tresidence = 1 billion gallons /(1 million gallons/yr)
+T residence = 1 billion gallons /(1 million gallons/yr)

 = 1000 years.

 Therefore, the average length of time of a drop of water remains in

 Usually measured in Parts Per Million, or ppm.
 (Although can also be

-1 ppm Pb (lead) = 1 part Pb / 1,000,000
+1 ppm Pb (lead) = 1 part Pb / 1,000,000 parts water, or 1 mg Pb /

-A number of organic compounds that are carcinogenic have maximum allowed concentrations of 0.005 ppm, or even less.
-A very small amount of these can effect the gorundwater.
+concentrations of 0.005 ppm, or even less.
+A very small amount of these

-a volume of 1,000 gallons you need only place
+If your septic tank has a volume of 1,000 gallons you need only place

 0.00032 ounces of such an organic compound to raise the concentration

 level higher than drinking water standards.
 Some of these materials

-include benzene (a common

-in gasoline) and dry cleaning
+include benzene (a common ingredient in gasoline) and dry cleaning

 Dissolved Substances in Water